Nao's analysis results

 Incubator

-You love thinking deeply about things and arriving at the best conclusions.
+You love thinking things through deeply to reach the best conclusions.

 Planner